vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 <sub>[Back to top](#cms-medicare-inpatient-charge-analysis-python)</sub>

 ### Data ETL and Analyses
 Each [year's data were locally downloaded](Data/Medicare_Inpatient_Hospital_by_Provider_and_Service_datasets(2017-2021)) and extracted into their component .csv files.
 The first step is a merge using the pandas library in Python.
-This step also includes some transformations of fields into workable formats, calcuation of the Percent Medicare Covered metric, and a simple summary of the merged dataset (which gets saved locally as "merged_data.csv").
+This step also includes some transformations of fields into workable formats, calculation of the Percent Medicare Covered metric, and a simple summary of the merged dataset (which gets saved locally as "merged_data.csv").

 ```python
 # Import the pandas library